 All of your words of encouragement, hope, and support, truly fill my heart with love.
 I have so much to give thanks about and so many people to give thanks to.

 I give thanks for each day I have been blessed to be alive… for the gift of all my senses, and my working limbs.

-I give thanks for my FAMILY, my MARRIAGE, and for the miracle of MOTHERHOOD.
+I give thanks for my FAMILY and for the miracle of MOTHERHOOD.